msadowski20/Web-Design-Challenge/README.md

 # Web-Design-Challenge
-This is the repository for the Web-Design-Challenge homework assignment.
+This is the repository for the Web Design homework assignment.

 All of the files related to the assignment are located in the WebVisualizations folder.